telerik/reporting-docs/doc-output/configure-the-report-engine/assemblyreferences-element.md

 # assemblyReferences Element Overview

-Defines a collection of assembly references that are used from Reporting Engine during processing stage to resolve names of user functions and user aggregate functions and also the types used by ObjectDataSource component.
+Defines a collection of assembly references used by the Reporting Engine during processing stage to resolve names of user functions, user aggregate functions, and types used by ObjectDataSource component and Report Event Handlers.

+The types from the assemblies included in the _assemblyReferences_ element do not need to be registered explicitly in the [_typeReferences_ Element]({%slug telerikreporting/using-reports-in-applications/export-and-configure/configure-the-report-engine/typeReferences-element%}).

 XML-based configuration file: